pelkmanslab/CellProfilerPelkmans/README.md

 #### BorderNeighborAnalysis

-Two major functions: A) Basic statistics about ajacency to other cells (e.g.: number of adjacent cells) B) Relational information about neighbors of each cell (e.g. their object ID), which currentenlty (Apr 2015) require separate loading functions after CP/iBrain, but enable to create aribtrary secondary features (e.g.: median nuclear elongation of the three neighboring cells with the shortest contact sites to the cell of interest).
+Two major functions: A) Basic statistics about adjacency to other cells (e.g.: number of adjacent cells) B) Relational information about neighbours of each cell (e.g. their object ID), which currently (Apr 2015) require separate loading functions after CP/iBrain, but enable to create arbitrary secondary features (e.g.: median nuclear elongation of the three neighbouring cells with the shortest contact sites to the cell of interest).

 Authors: [Thomas](https://www.pelkmanslab.org/?page_id=376)